nasa/ziggy/doc/user-manual/more-parameter-sets.md

 - `LIBRARY_ONLY`: the parameter set exists in the database but not in the XML file.
 Obviously, if you "import" this parameter set, nothing will happen because there's nothing to import.

 The `Include` column lets you select exactly which parameter sets you're going to import.
 This means that if you have an XML file that has a bunch of changed parameter sets, you can pick and choose which ones will be imported and which will be left as-is in the database.

-### Modifying an Existing Parameter Set

-Recall that, for parameter sets supported by the DefaultParameters Java class, the user can specify any parameters they like, in any of the supported classes (`boolean, byte, short, int, long, float, double, string`), and can specify them to be scalars or 1-d arrays.
-Thus, for example, the `Algorithm Parameters` set doesn't have to conform to any particular combination of parameters.
-This is different from parameters like the `RemoteParameters` instances, where the parameters need to match the ones in the underlying Java class.

-Users are generally going to be more involved with instances of `DefaultParameters`, because these are the parameter sets that are needed by the algorithms.
-That said: as time passes, the algorithms change, and that may mean that they need different parameters in their parameter sets!
-What's to be done in this case?

-As it happens, this capability is broken, too.
-We'll let you know when it's fixed.

 [[Previous]](more-rdbms.md)
 [[Up]](dusty-corners.md)